rajeshrideshmukh/missingskill-learning/bbbwad/basic-building-block.md

 ## 📌 Dev workflow

--Feature Branch -> Develop Branch -> Master Branch
+- Feature Branch -> Develop Branch -> Master Branch

   This is how the flow goes ..

   - Feature Branch : Developer develops all the feature in seperate feature branches.
   - Develop Branch : All the feature after being reviewed get merged into the develop branch if approved.
   - Master Branch : Final developments gets merged and gets deployed.

 &nbsp;